 Can You Avoid Depreciation Recapture Taxes?

 There are only two ways to avoid depreciation recapture taxes.
-Both of them are bad for you, but one of them might please your heirs.
+One is undesirable, one might be exactly what you want.

 You can delay the depreciation recapture taxes on a sale by reinvesting the proceeds into another property, in a slightly-complicated tax move called a 1031 Exchange, or a Starker Exchange.
 If this interests you, you need to do a LOT of research and learn all the rules and details.
 I recommend BiggerPockets.com’s 1031 Exchange Guide: Basics, Resources, and Intermediaries.